Page cover

 The study also details the role of the population of clams and oysters that live in the mangrove, which play a crucial role in the cleaning the Grande de Tárcoles River; Central America's most polluted waterway.

-Garabito is the 11th Canton of the Province of Puntarenas, Costa Rica.
+Nambi Sanctuary is located in Garabito, the 11th Canton of the Province of Puntarenas, Costa Rica.
 Founded on September 25, 1980.
 It occupies a narrow coastal plain area of 316.31 km² on the Costa Rican Central Pacific Coast.
 As of the year 2022, it has a population of 27,404 inhabitants.
 The capital is the city of Jacó; a popular destination for surf lovers, with a 4 km long black sand beach.
 In addition to surfing, Jacó offers other activities such as whale watching, boat tours, and horseback riding through the jungle.
 Jacó is also known for its nightlife and as a gateway to other national parks in Costa Rica.
 It's an ideal destination for those seeking paradise beaches, outdoor adventures, and a complete tourist experience.